Can Online Research Techniques Ever Really Replace Face-to-Face Methods?

-So, where could these new tools add real value?
+So, where could these new tools add real value in the FMCG market research mix?
 We’ll examine the situations where online methods can work best and where more traditional face-to-face methodologies are worth considering.

 As social media has become more and more ubiquitous, it represents a rich seam of comment, opinion and observation expressed by consumers all across the globe.
 Once, it was inconceivable to analyse due to the size of this growing data mountain.
 Now, software developers have made it possible to gather insight from this data by producing complex AI software able to ‘scrape’ the internet for relevant text.
 This is then analysed and segmented, ultimately turning it into indispensable insight.